Courses

 Most students will end up practicing transactional law which presents unique legal research challenges.
 Students will learn to navigate the statutory and regulatory frameworks of transactional areas of the law like tax, banking, securities and other practice areas.
 They will research agency guidance, use specialized practice materials and search for filings and company information, among other research tasks.
 Legal information and technologies in these area are constantly changing and new lawyers should be familiar with the most recent research techniques and tools.
 Classes will combine instruction and hands-on exercises using major print, electronic, and web based resources for securities law research.
 Students will be required to complete several assignments using electronic and print resources and put together a final client presentation on a transaction.
 NOTES: This course counts toward the 6 credit Experiential Learning requirement. -

-LAW JD 719: Language of Law
+LAW JD 722: Natural Resources Law

 LAW JD 725: Student Innovations Law Clinic: Fieldwork

 THIS CLASS IS RESTRICTED to students who have formally applied to and been accepted to the Student Innovations Law Clinic.
 The BU/MIT Student Innovations Law Clinic provides counseling and guidance to assist MIT and BU students with laws and regulations that relate to their innovation-related academic and extracurricular activities.
-The clinic provides counseling in a variety of different areas of law, organized into three practice groups: (1) Intellectual Property & Media; (2) Privacy, Security, & Health; and (3) Venture & Finance.
+The clinic provides counseling in a variety of different areas of law, organized into three practice groups: (1) Intellectual Property; (2) Privacy, Health & Media; and (3) Venture & Finance.
 Representation of clients can include client counseling, contract and policy drafting and review, negotiation with third parties, and, if capacity allows, litigation and other dispute resolution.
 CO-REQUISITE: If students have not done so already, students must take at least one course in any one of the following four areas: (1) intellectual property (either an IP survey course or other core IP course such as patent, copyright, trademark, or trade secret); (2) privacy (including information privacy law or information risk management); (3) cybersecurity; or (4) corporations.
 NOTE: The Technology Law Clinic counts toward the 6 credit Experiential Learning requirement.
 GRADING NOTICE: This course does not offer the CR/NC/H option. -

 This seminar will use a practical, case-study approach to some of the issues arising in the complex world of health care enforcement and compliance.
-With emphasis on the procedural mechanisms of the False Claims Act and the substantive law of the Anti-Kickback Act, the Stark I and II laws, the Food Drug and Cosmetic Act, and the government’s remedial authorities, the seminar will explore how prosecutors, defense attorneys, whistleblowers, and compliance officials inside health care companies approach their work and advise their clients.
+With emphasis on the procedural mechanisms of the False Claims Act and the substantive law of the Anti-Kickback Act, the Stark I and II laws, the Food Drug and Cosmetic Act, and the government¿s remedial authorities, the seminar will explore how prosecutors, defense attorneys, whistleblowers, and compliance officials inside health care companies approach their work and advise their clients.
 The seminar will explore the relationships between regulated industries (e.g., pharmaceutical companies, hospitals, doctors, medical device companies) and government insurance programs (e.g., Medicaid and Medicare), why these relationships generate billions of dollars every year in fraud, and how the interested constituencies are approaching these issues.
 UPPER-CLASS WRITING REQUIREMENT: This class may not be used to satisfy the requirement. **A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment. -

 This course will cover issues that arise in clinical healthcare settings, primarily involving who decides and on what basis.
 Topics include: informed consent and materiality; competence and capacity to give consent; surrogates, advanced directives, physicians orders, and powers of attorney; end-of-life decision making, including withholding/removing treatment, euthanasia, and physician-assisted suicide; clinical ethics committees; patient confidentiality and duties to disclose; human subjects research and institutional review boards; physician conflicts of interest; pre-approval access to drugs; and rationing of scarce healthcare resources. -

 What we earn, owe and own will soon be represented only by bits in a computer, but we are only beginning to understand the benefits, risks and legal pitfalls associated with this change.
 While crypto currencies have dominated the news, they are only part of the larger global conversion to digital money and property representations that is underway.
-In Norway, over 95% of consumer transactions are now made with digital fiat money, California is working on converting its entire car title system from paper to digital and virtually all central banks are working on introducing national digital currencies.
+In Norway, over 95 of consumer transactions are now made with digital fiat money, California is working on converting its entire car title system from paper to digital and virtually all central banks are working on introducing national digital currencies.
 The impact of digitization will cut across property law, banking and finance, secured transactions, consumer rights, bankruptcy and many other areas of law - all of which this seminar will explore.
 The relationship between money, the reach of government and the impact on societal wealth and inequalities will also be considered over the course of the semester -- as well as the potential for government to limit privacy and control behaviors using digital money and payment systems.
 The goal of this seminar will be to explore and understand current issues, but more importantly, to equip students with a framework to understand and apply the law to evolving and new forms of money and digital property throughout their careers.
 Over the course of the semester, we will review and study various laws that govern money, property rights and debt with a focus on recent changes to the Uniform Commercial relating to digital assets and currency including Article 12 on Controllable Electronic Records.
 UPPER-CLASS WRITING REQUIREMENT: A limited number of students may use this class to satisfy the requirement. -

-LAW JD 731: CRITICAL RACE THEORY
+LAW JD 731: Critical Race Theory

 In the mid-1980s, a scholarly movement to become known as "Critical Race Theory" (CRT) developed in legal academia.
 Early critical race theorists--including Derrick Bell, Mari Matsuda, Charles Lawrence, Richard Delgado, Kimberle Crenshaw, and Patricia Williams--challenged the substance and style of conventional legal scholarship.
 Substantively, race crits rejected formal equality, individual rights, and colorblind approaches to solving legal problems.
 Stylistically, critical race scholars often employed new methodologies for legal scholarship, including storytelling and narrative.
 The Critical Race Theory Colloquium is designed to expose students to core CRT principles and interrogate CRT's possibilities and limitations.
 This endeavor will require students to think critically about race and racism in conjunction with other intersecting structures of oppression and hierarchy.
 The Critical Race Theory Colloquium employs a workshop-format that enables students to engage leading scholars in the field of Critical Race Theory.
 The first part of the semester will involve a general overview of Critical Race Theory.
 During the remaining meetings, invited scholars will present works-in-progress for discussion.
 To prepare, students will write short reaction papers that include three questions for further discussion.
 Final grades depend on the reaction papers, class participation, and attendance.
-UPPER-CLASS WRITING REQUIREMENT: This class may not be used to satisfy the requirement.
-GRADING NOTICE: This class will not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+UPPER-CLASS WRITING REQUIREMENT: This class may not be used to satisfy the requirement. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment. -

-LAW JD 732: LAW & SCIENCE
+LAW JD 732: Science for Lawyers

 Whether it is a clinical trial, a psychology laboratory study, or an econometric analysis, science is essential to a wide range of legal and policy contexts including regulation (e.g., new drug approval), litigation (e.g., causation in mass torts), and even transactions (e.g., acquiring a company that depends on technology patents).
 Through this course, students will develop basic fluency with reading and interpreting scientific studies used across these domains, and will also introduce several critical themes, including animal research ethics, the role of expert witnesses, funding and conflicts of interests, the neutrality of science, and scientific integrity.
 Note that this course is focused on scientific methods in a legal context; it is not designed to teach substantive scientific concepts and requires no background or prerequisites in scientific fields.
 UPPER-CLASS WRITING REQUIREMENT: A limited number of students may use this class to satisfy the requirement. -